quannguyenminh103/Phen2Gene/README.md

 ### Input files
 Input files to Phen2Gene should contain HPO IDs, separated by UNIX-recognized new line characters (i.e., `\n`).
 Alternatively you can use a space separated list of HPO IDs on the command line.
+Note: please make sure that the knowledge base, skewness, and weights folders are present in the ./lib folder before running any following command lines.
+These folders should be installed when you run "bash setup.sh".

 ### Examples of how to run Phen2Gene with the `provided HPO_sample.txt` file